MichaelMoroz/michaelmoroz.github.io/_posts/2022-8-21-TracingGeodesics.md

 ```

-So in the end the final simple algorithm will look like this:
+So, in the end the final simple algorithm will look like this:

 ```glsl